rsmenon/ColorBar/README.md

 ###Example

-Combine all of the above to design color functions on-the-fly.
 Use "Evaluate in place" on `ColorBar[]` in the following code to use the colorbar designer inside a plotting function.

 ```ruby
 DensityPlot[x^4 - 2 x^2 + y^4 - 2 y^2 + 1, {x, -2, 2}, {y, -2, 2},